 Diseases carried by rodents can be contracted by breathing in dust that is contaminated with rodent urine and droppings; by having direct contact with urine or droppings; or by having direct contact with soil or water that has been directly infected.
 If your site has active burrowing or fresh urine or droppings are present, any materials on site could potentially be infected.53 These materials should be disposed of as they may be infected with Leptospirosis, a bacterial disease.54 Active burrows require immediate action to make your site inhospitable to rodents.
-If the problem cannot be remedied quickly, pest management professionals should be contacted.55 asthma, weakened immune systems or who are prone to infection.
+If the problem cannot be remedied quickly, pest management professionals should be contacted.55

+Protect those likely to be most sensitive.
+Involve participants and guardians where appropriate to discover anyone potentially susceptible: those with allergies, asthma, weakened immune systems or who are prone to infection.
 Turning the composting pile will release airborne particles and gases that can cause symptoms in some people.
 Do not stir or otherwise disturb the pile or bin when people susceptible to inhalation of allergens are nearby.
 Maintaining proper moisture, regularly turning and mixing (avoiding windy days), and watering while mixing will help minimize exposure to healthy individuals that are physically able to manage the compost.